Integrating parents with limited English into the community

 - Integrate into the school community?

-- Develop the confidence to take part in school life?
+- Develop the confidence to take part in school and community life?

 The Community Village removes the barrier of EAL, allowing parents and schools to engage.